RRH Saxa Vord: Linesman era

 While the system was being built, serious concerns emerged over the introduction of the carcinotron, a new type of radar jammer that rendered the Type 80 almost useless.
 A new network using anti-jamming radars was introduced, the Linesman/Mediator system.
 In the new network, there was no point in Saxa attempting to remain operational against jammers, so it retained its Type 80 while other stations in the chain were upgraded with the new AMES Type 84 and AMES Type 85.

 Linesman ran into significant delays, and entered service in limited form in 1973, years later than planned.
 By 1976, the Type 80 had been in operation for decades and was long overdue for a replacement for maintenance reasons alone.
 This led to the introduction of a AMES Type 96 (Marconi S649), which had two radar aerials mounted back-to-back, one operating at D band and the other at F and E bands (three transmitters/receivers in total).
 The decades-old Type 13 was replaced by the newer Plessey HF200 in the height-finder role.

+In September 1976 a £10 million contract was given to Marconi and Plessey, for a project to be led by Marconi and built by Cementation.

 In 1984 the station was renamed from No. 91 Signals Unit to Royal Air Force Saxa Vord.
 The signals unit badge was adopted by the station and it continued with the motto of Praemoneo de periculis (Latin for I give advanced warning about danger).

 IUKADGE era

 By the time Linesman was operational it was considered outdated; much of the equipment was based on decades-old designs, and built using components that were no longer available.
-Even before it was declared operational the decision had been made to replacing it as soon as possible, A new system, IUKADGE, emerged during a several-year definition process.
+Even before it was declared operational the decision had been made to replace it as soon as possible, A new system, IUKADGE, emerged during a several-year definition process.
 The system was implemented at Saxa Vord in 1993.
 This was part of NATO-wide upgrades and the funding for the new radar was provided from the NATO funding pool.
 This led to one of the six IUKADGE AMES Type 93s being earmarked for Saxa.

 Downgrading to Remote Radar Head

 While the upgrades were taking place, the Warsaw Pact was dissolving and the Soviet Union ceased to exist.
 The number of intruder flights collapsed and there was no sign they would be returning.
 From around 2000 until 2 April 2004, the station operated as Remote Radar Head (RRH) Saxa Vord, operated from parent station RAF Buchan.
-On 2 April 2004, RAF Saxa Vord was upgraded from a Remote Radar Head to a full manned station, taking over control of the radar defences in the area.
+On 2 April 2004, RAF Saxa Vord was upgraded from a Remote Radar Head to a fully staffed station, taking over control of the radar defences in the area.